Anal fissure experiences

 Exercise after LIS surgery

-When people typically return to exercise after lateral internal sphincterotomy, what activities they try first, and how to gauge readiness without pushing too hard.
+When people typically return to exercise after lateral internal sphincterotomy, what activities they try first.

 Read preview →